1. Who we are

 - Complain— to lodge a complaint with a supervisory authority, in particular the UK Information Commissioner’s Office (ICO) or, if you are in the EEA, your local data-protection authority.
 We would, however, appreciate the chance to address your concerns first.

-To exercise any of these rights, email privacy@sponsio.com from the address associated with your account.
+Some of these rights can be exercised directly in the Service.
+On your profile page, signed-in users can download a JSON copy of the personal data we hold about them (right of access / portability), withdraw marketing consent, and permanently delete their account (right to erasure).
+For any other request, or if you cannot access the in-app controls, email privacy@sponsio.com from the address associated with your account.
 We may need to verify your identity before acting on a request and will respond within the time limits required by law (normally one month).

 9. How long we keep your personal data